Church Stretton Arts Festival is the highlight of the Arts scene in South Shropshire.

 Workshops

 As part of the exhibition, we host workshops led by locals artists in different media.
 This gives you a chance to try new skills in a small group.
-This year we have two workshops: Lino Printing (led by Amanda Hillier) and Peg Loom Weaving (led by Catherine Crowther).
+This year we have three workshops: Weaving with English Rush (led by Phi Evans), Modern Calligraphy (led by Alice Savery) and Botanical Cyanotype Printing (led by Julie McMahon).

 Free Concerts.